hybridadmin/docker-ansible-archlinux/README.md

-# CentOS Docker Images with ansible and systemd
+# Archlinux Docker Images with ansible and systemd

-> CentOS Docker images to be used for testing ansible playbooks and roles.
+> Archlinux Docker images to be used for testing ansible playbooks and roles.

 ## Quick reference